A SUPERIOR TOOL FOR THE DETECTION AND ASSESSMENT OF PROSTATE CANCER.

 Prostate cancer is one of the most common malignancies for men.
-Early detection can lead to a complete cure.
+Early detection with Prostate MRI at our Lakeland, Kissimmee and Plant City locations can lead to a complete cure.

 Magnetic resonance imaging (MRI) of the prostate uses a powerful magnetic field, radio waves and a computer to produce detailed pictures of the structures within a man’s prostate gland.
 It is primarily used to evaluate the extent of prostate cancer and determine whether it has spread.
 It also may be used to help diagnose infection, benign prostatic hyperplasia (BPH) or congenital abnormalities.
 Prostate MRI does not use ionizing radiation, and it provides images that are clearer and more detailed than other imaging methods.

 The test is safe, accurate and painless, and has been shown to identify cancer in more than 50% of men whose initial biopsy was negative.